emacs-mirror/emacs/mps/manual/source/reference/index.rst

     As well as consuming resources, messages may have other effects that require them to be tidied by calling this function.
-In particular finalization messages refer to a :term:`finalized object`, and prevent the object from being reclaimed (subject to the usual :term:`garbage collection` liveness analysis).
-A finalized object cannot be reclaimed until all its finalization messages have been discarded.
+In particular finalization messages refer to a :term:`finalized block`, and prevent the object from being reclaimed (subject to the usual :term:`garbage collection` liveness analysis).
+A finalized block cannot be reclaimed until all its finalization messages have been discarded.
 See
     :c:func:`mps_message_type_finalization`.